marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

 .. index:: io_low variable attribute, AVR

-.. gcc-attr:: io_low, io_low (addr)
+.. avr-var-attr:: io_low, io_low (addr)

-  This is like the :gcc-attr:`io` attribute, but additionally it informs the compiler that the object lies in the lower half of the I/O area, allowing the use of ``cbi``, ``sbi``, ``sbic`` and ``sbis`` instructions.
+  This is like the :var-attr:`io` attribute, but additionally it informs the compiler that the object lies in the lower half of the I/O area, allowing the use of ``cbi``, ``sbi``, ``sbic`` and ``sbis`` instructions.

 .. index:: address variable attribute, AVR

-.. gcc-attr:: address, address (addr)
+.. avr-var-attr:: address, address (addr)

-  Variables with the :gcc-attr:`address` attribute are used to address memory-mapped peripherals that may lie outside the io address range.
+  Variables with the :var-attr:`address` attribute are used to address memory-mapped peripherals that may lie outside the io address range.

   .. code-block:: c++